stresslimit/sld-custom-content-and-taxonomies/readme.txt

 = 1.5 =

-Add the ability to choose a super custom icon for your custom content type in the WP admin section. sld_register_post_type() now accepts a new parameter 'custom_icon' to the optional $args array, which will provide an awesome custom icon to the admin section
+Add the ability to choose an icon for your custom content type in the WP admin section. sld_register_post_type() now accepts a new parameter 'custom_icon' to the optional $args array, which will provide an awesome custom icon to the admin section

 = 1.4 =